In the first of this four part series, we take a detailed look at how to rehab your shoulder injury, starting with motion of the scapula.

 You should feels this exercise in the muscles that sit between your shoulder blades.

-A foam roller or Posture Pole (pictured) work well for this because they both enable retraction of your scapulae.
+A foam roller works well for this because it enables retraction of your scapulae.
 This will increase the range of motion you’re able to work through.

 First assess how much active retraction you have available and don’t let the resistance take you past this point during the exercise.